Oyekunle-Mark/animal-kingdom/README.md

 A golang web application that creates and reads a list of bird species.

-Writes data to a postgres sql database
+Writes data to a postgres sql database.

 This program uses a number of dependencies.
 It uses the gorilla mux library for routing and a third party package for postgre sql.